Marina Tamayo -Training

 • Paco Torres

-“I embrace all of my past, current, future teachers and students daily thanking them for what they inspire me to achieve …” Marina Tamayo
+“I embrace all of my past, current, and future teachers and students, daily thanking them for what they inspire me to achieve …” Marina Tamayo

 PROFESSIONAL TRAINING

-Marina studied and has performed Flamenco for over 38 years.
-Marina started her dance training as a Classical Ballet & Modern Dance student in 1974 RAD with Jacqueline Johnson, Kenneth Norman, and Garry Carse.
+Marina studied and has performed Flamenco for over 40 years.
+Marina began her dance training as a Classical Ballet & Modern Dance student in 1974 RAD with Jacqueline Johnson, Kenneth Norman, and Garry Carse.
+Began Classical Spanish, Folk Flamenco with Jacqueline Thompson in Norwood Ballet School in 1980.

-After two decades of performance work, In 2001, Marina returned to the training studios of Spain was accepted to study full time 4 years under the great artists La Tati, Merche Esmeralda, studying under, Antonio Reyes, Rafaela Carrsaco, Belen Maya, Manuel Reyes, La China and La Truco. at the prestigious Amor De Dios, Centro de Arte Flamenco y Danza Española Medalla de Plata al Mérito en Las Bellas Artes Federación de Entitades del Flamenco de la C.A. de Madrid in Flamenco Dance.
-Marinas’ final formal dance studies was certified & approved by the General Consulate of Spain,.
+After two decades of performance work, in 2001, Marina returned to the training studios of Spain was accepted to study full time for 4 years under the great artists La Tati, Merche Esmeralda, studying under Antonio Reyes, Rafaela Carrasco, Belen Maya, Manuel Reyes, La China and La Truco. at the prestigious Amor De Dios, Centro de Arte Flamenco y Danza Española Medalla de Plata al Mérito en Las Bellas Artes Federación de Entitades del Flamenco de la C.A. de Madrid in Flamenco Dance.
+Marina’s final formal dance studies were certified & approved by the General Consulate of Spain.

 Marina furthered her studies in Buenos Aires with full-time Classical Spanish with Argentina’s acclaimed classical Spanish Dance artist Graciela Rios Saiz & Omar Urraspuro of Buenos Aires.

-In addition, Tamayo dedicated over 35 years training students.
-Tamayo has lectured at TAFE, University, Private colleges, Australian Dance Theatre, Public and private schools, Rotary clubs, Spanish clubs across Australia, Sydney Dance Company Classes and Classical Ballet 121 Faculty for full time ballet studies.
+In addition, Tamayo dedicated over 38 years to training students.
+Tamayo has lectured at TAFE, University, Private colleges, Australian Dance Theatre, Public and private schools, Rotary clubs, Spanish clubs across Australia, Sydney Dance Company Classes and Classical Ballet 121, AMPA Australian Music and Performing Arts Academy and currently at the elite Ballet institute Tanya Pearson Academy.
+Faculty for full-time ballet studies.

 » Marina’s Family Bloodline